mehrighafar/shape_control_DLO_2/README.md

 - 6~8: the linear velocity of the right end effector
 - 9~11: the angular velocity of the right end effector

-In our implementation, the action is formulated as the above format in both 2D and 3D environment.
+In our implementation, the action is formulated as in the above format in both 2D and 3D environments.
 Thus, in 2D tasks, we need to output valid control input in the controller script, where the [2, 3, 4, 8, 9, 10] dimension of the control input must be zero.

 ### Training Dataset